DarkNebula2720/bitburner-smart-suite/docs/debugChecklist.md

 # ✅ Debug Checklist – Bitburner Smart Suite

-Use this checklist after a fresh install or update:
+Use this after a fresh install or update:

 ## Core System
 - [ ] launcher.js launches without error